cartesi/docs/docs/cartesi-rollups/http-api.md

 tags: [learn, rollups, dapps, low-level developer, api, back-end, front-end]
 ---

-In a Cartesi DApp, the front-end and back-end parts of the application [communicate with each other through the Rollups framework](../cartesi-rollups/dapp-architecture.md#communication).
-This is accomplished in practice by a set of HTTP APIs.
+In a Cartesi DApp, the front-end and back-end parts of the application [communicate with each other through the Rollups framework](../cartesi-rollups/dapp-architecture.md#communication) via a set of HTTP APIs.

-When designing the APIs for this communication with the framework, we wanted to ensure developers could create their applications without having to worry too much about the idiosyncrasies of blockchain technology or our rollups solution.
+When designing the APIs for this communication with the framework, we wanted to ensure developers could create their applications without worrying too much about the idiosyncrasies of blockchain technology or our rollups solution.
 In particular, we wanted to allow the back-end code to abstract away whether it was running inside a specific virtual machine or not.

 With this in mind, we decided to offer APIs on top of HTTP as a convenience layer for this communication, leveraging a well-known and ubiquitous standard instead of having applications deal with any kernel-level or VM-specific devices, or having to understand how our rollups solution encodes and decodes data.

 ## Back-end API

 The DApp's back-end interacts with the Cartesi Rollups framework by retrieving processing requests and then submitting corresponding outputs.
-This is accomplished by calling a number of HTTP endpoints, as illustrated by the figure below:
+This is accomplished by calling a set of HTTP endpoints, as illustrated by the figure below:

 ![img](./back-end-api.png)